 The Department of Radiology at the University of Nebraska Medical Center encompasses approximately 50,000 square feet and utilizes state-of-the-art equipment in diagnostic radiology, angiography, ultrasound, computed tomography, magnetic resonance imaging, and nuclear medicine.

 The Omaha Veterans Administration Hospital is an affiliate 408 bed hospital located one-half mile from the University of Nebraska Medical Center campus.
 The Radiology Department is a modern facility with excellent angiography, computed tomography, ultrasound and fluoroscopic equipment.
 Residents spend a total of nine months at the Veterans Administration Hospital during their four year residency.
-The total procedure volume for both institutions is over 250,000 examinations per year with excellent experience in all subspecialty areas of radiology.
+The total procedure volume for both institutions is over 350,000 examinations per year with excellent experience in all subspecialty areas of radiology.

 All faculty are certified by the American Board of Radiology or the American Board of Nuclear Medicine.

-There are 24 resident positions in diagnostic radiology and 4 positions dedicated to IR.
+There are 20 resident positions in diagnostic radiology and 4 positions dedicated to IR.
 Fellowship positions are offered in musculoskeletal radiology, neuroradiology, body imaging and pediatrics.
 We have an ESIR track for Interventional Radiology as well.
-Graduate programs for M.S. and Ph.D. degrees are also available.
+Graduate programs for MS and PhD degrees are also available.
 All appointments begin on July 1st.